rheinbaylab/cDNA-detector/README.md

 | chr1    | 902084 | 902183 | PLEKHN1 | PLEKHN1   | NM_001160184  | CCCCTTGCCTTGTCCCCAGA | TGAGCGCGGCGTGCACGGTG | 0                      | 0                    | CCTCGCTGAAGGGAAACAGG          | ACATCCTGGACCTGGAGAAC        |
 | chr1    | 902084 | 902183 | PLEKHN1 | PLEKHN1   | NM_001367552  | CCCCTTGCCTTGTCCCCAGA | TGAGCGCGGCGTGCACGGTG | 0                      | 0                    | CCTCGCTGAAGGGAAACAGG          | ACATCCTGGACCTGGAGAAC        |

-Users can provide several required information about exon regions, such as seqname, start, end, gene_id, gene_name, then fill columns `is_exon_boundary_start` and `is_exon_boundary_end` with number 0.
+Users can provide several required columns for exon regions, such as seqname, start, end, gene_id, gene_name, then fill columns `is_exon_boundary_start` and `is_exon_boundary_end` with 0.
 Fill transcript with transcript id or gene id (If no transcript id.).
 Leave other columns blank.
-And the gene model file is used in the `cdna-detector detect`.

 ### 2. detect: detecting cDNA contamination in BAM files